popcornman209/DoordashOrderScraper/README.md

 # DoordashOrderScraper
 automatically collects group order history for an account over a set period, how much each person spent, and all fees cost. can export to json or csv.

+> [!NOTE]
+> If the script fails for any reason, its because their website and chromium update very often and its hard to keep up.
+Let me know if you need to use this and its not working.

 ## instalation
 first, go to the location you want to install the script, and clone the repo. all files will stay in this folder, so put it somewhere nice
 ```sh